dylan-lang/opendylan/documentation/building-with-duim/source/design.rst

 study the code and the programming model, without having to spend time figuring out what the application itself is supposed to do.

-The final task list manager is shown in `See The Task List Manager Application <design.htm#21629>`_.
+The final task list manager is shown in `The Task List Manager Application <design.htm#21629>`_.
 To load the code for the final design into the environment, choose *Tools > Open Example Project* from any window in the environment, and load the Task List 1 project from the